-NRC closely monitors tropical storms and hurricanes as they approach the U.S. mainland.
-If the projected path of a hurricane shows possible impact on a coastline within about 120 hours, one or more of NRC's four Regional Offices (Region I in King of Prussia, PA; Region II in Atlanta, GA; Region III in Lisle, IL; and Region IV in Arlington, TX) will begin round-the-clock hurricane tracking using the resources of U.S. government (including the National Hurricane Center and National Weather Service) and commercial weather forecasting services.
+The NRC closely monitors tropical storms and hurricanes as they approach the U.S. mainland.
+If projections show possible storm impacts on a coastline within about five days, one or more of NRC's four Regional Offices (Region I in King of Prussia, PA; Region II in Atlanta, GA; Region III in Lisle, IL; and Region IV in Arlington, TX) will begin round-the-clock hurricane tracking using U.S. government (e.g. National Hurricane Center and National Weather Service) and commercial weather forecasting services.

-About 12 hours before expected hurricane-force winds, NRC will enter one of its response modes (Monitoring or Activation) and begin receiving continuous status updates from all of the nuclear facilities in the hurricane's path.
-Communications links will be established and maintained with State emergency response officials and other Federal response agencies.
+About 12 hours before hurricane-force winds could arrive at the licensee site, the NRC begins round-the-clock operations, with continuous status updates from all nuclear facilities in the hurricane's path.
+The NRC also maintains communications links with State emergency response officials and other Federal response agencies.

-During the hurricane's passage, the NRC will maintain close contact with the licensee staff and with NRC inspection staff on site.
-If normal communications are lost, backup communications systems will be used.
+As the hurricane passes, the NRC maintains close contact with the licensee staff and with NRC inspection staff on site.
+Backup communications systems are available and used if necessary.

-Following the hurricane's passage, NRC will help assess the extent of damage to the facility and, if necessary, respond to any storm-induced problems.
-NRC will also work closely with the Federal Emergency Management Agency (FEMA) to determine when the offsite emergency response organizations will be sufficiently recovered from the hurricane response to resume normal (day-to-day) response planning activities.
+After the storm, the NRC helps assess any damage to the facility and, if necessary, responds to any storm-induced problems.
+NRC also works closely with the Federal Emergency Management Agency to determine when offsite emergency response organizations are ready to resume normal (day-to-day) response planning activities.